microsoft/Multiverso/binding/python/README.md

 network = build_model()  # build_model is a function you implement to build model

-# When is_master_worker is true, the process will initialize the parameters.
+# Only the master worker can initialize the parameters initial value from
-# Make sure only one process will initialize the parameters.
-So is_master_worker
-# is true only in one process.
+# other processes will be ignored
-mvnpm = param_manager.MVNetParamManager(network, is_master_worker)
+mvnpm = param_manager.MVNetParamManager(network)

 # training the model